-Felix Hernandez Rookie Card Guide
+Felix Hernandez Rookie Card Checklist and Gallery

 Packaged with Topps Traded, 2004 Topps Chrome Traded cards have fared well with collectors.
 They're tougher to find than the flagship set because packs held only a couple of the premium cards.
 That said, it's still fairly affordable and should be considered a nice mid-range Felix Hernandez rookie.